 4.06 Stormwater Management Plan Recordation

-A. Stormwater management and sediment and erosion control plans shall be incorporated as part of any approved site plan.
-A Notice of Decision acknowledging the Planning Board approval of these plans shall be recorded at the Hillsborough County Registry of Deeds.
-The Notice of Decision shall be referenced to the property deed (title/book/page number) and apply to all persons that may acquire any property subject to the approved stormwater management and sediment control plans.
-The Notice of Decision shall reference the requirements for maintenance pursuant to the stormwater management and erosion and sediment control plans as approved by the Planning Board.
+A. Stormwater management and sediment and erosion control plans shall be incorporated as part of any approved site/subdivision plan and the approved plans shall be recorded at the Hillsborough County Registry of Deeds and reference the property deed (title/book/page number) and apply to all persons that may acquire any property subject to the approved stormwater management and sediment control plans.
+Further, these documents shall reference the requirements for maintenance pursuant to the stormwater management and erosion and sediment control plans as approved by the Planning Board.

-B. The applicant shall submit as‐built drawings of the constructed stormwater management system to the Community Development Department following construction.
+B.

 C. Easements